General Terms & Conditions

 13. CIS Scheme 13.1.
 There will be no CIS deductions on our invoices, as we are exempt from the scheme.

 14. Consumer protection and refunds 14.1.
 The Consumer Protection (Distance Selling) Regulations 2000 regulates internet selling and you have seven working days to inform us of a required cancellation, which must be in writing.
 If you meet these criteria you will be refunded any monies paid.
 14.2.
 The Consumer Protection (Distance Selling) Regulations 2000, state you are not entitled to any refund: when work commences or is due to commence within seven working days of work starting.
 14.3.
-We will decide to stop working for you if there is a conflict of interest, a criminal activity has taken place or where there is another good reason (e.g. not paying an invoice as per these Terms).
+We will decide to stop working for you if there is a conflict of interest, a potential criminal act, a criminal activity has taken place or where there is another good reason (e.g. not paying an invoice as per these Terms or a crime or potential crime is committed).
 We will notify this in writing (e-mail) if we stop working for you.
 If you or we decide that this is the best of course of action, you will pay our Fees incurred to that point.

 16. Data protection 16.1.
 We will use the information you supply to provide you with our services and for updating and enhancing client information; legal and regulatory compliance.
 The use of this information is subject to your agreement to the T&C’s, along with the Data Protection Act 1998/GDPR 2018.
 We may sometimes have to give your information to third parties e.g. professional advisors, local authorities and public bodies.